khmarbaise/maven-test-profiler/README.md

 which are taking the most time to run.

-This is an [EventSpy][1] implementation which collects all the information of all unit tests which have been ran by maven-surefire-plugin and make a summarization output at the end of the build.
+This is an [EventSpy][1] implementation which collects all the information of all unit tests which have been run by maven-surefire-plugin and make a summarization output at the end of the build.
-This means every suite is listed separately with their approriate run time afterwards you get a list of the worst five test suites which gives you a hint where to look for bad tests.
+This means every suite is listed separately with their appropriate run time afterwards you get a list of the worst five test suites which gives you a hint where to look for bad tests.